 As experts on street harassment, CASS leaders are often called to educate decision-makers on public sexual harassment and assault, intersecting issues, and community-driven solutions — and provide testimony that advocates for greater work at data collection and policy change.
 Notably, CASS is a founding member of the DC Justice for Survivors Campaign, a grassroots coalition of sexual assault survivors, direct service providers, community members and more working to improve services for survivors of sexual assault in DC.

-Most recently, we helped build the End Street Harassment Coalition, more than 20 local organizations that are working to pass the Street Harassment Prevention Act, introduced by DC Councilmember Nadeau.
+Most recently, we helped build the End Street Harassment Coalition, more than 20 local organizations that are working to pass the Street Harassment Prevention Act (or SHPA), introduced by DC Councilmember Nadeau.
 The bill will collect data on street harassment and make recommendations to curb this most pervasive form of violence.
 If passed, the bill will ensure that all government employees are trained to recognize and respond to harassment.

 The original iteration of the bill defined street harassment as unwanted comments, gestures, or actions targeting someone because of their real or perceived gender, gender expression, or sexual orientation.
 But the past year’s local high-profile incidents of harassment at Shaw Library and Banneker Pool, and especially the fall’s spike in incidents of harassment on the basis of real or perceived racial, ethnic, and/or religious identity demonstrated that we must broaden the definition of street harassment, collect appropriate data to assess the ways that different communities experience harassment, and recommend holistic solutions to prevent harassment from escalating to more severe violence.